Slack-Partner-Engineering/ServiceNow-Functions/README.md

 your SERVICENOW_USERNAME should just be `admin` unless you or ServiceNow changed something as of March 31, 2022. your SERVICENOW_PW should be there in your login credentials.

+> If you want to run this is local mode, you will need to copy the `sample.env` file, rename it to `.env`, add your env variables, and then run `source .env` to set your variables.

 Save all those to a clipboard, since you will need to set them as env variables.

 ```bash